-Looking for one of the most epic waterfalls in Bali?
-Then you absolutely need to visit the Banyumala Twin Waterfalls!
+Looking for one of the most beautiful waterfalls in Bali?
+Then you absolutely need to visit Banyumala Twin Waterfalls.

-While they are slightly off the beaten path, the Banyumala Twin Waterfalls are becoming more and more popular.
-With water cascading from just about everywhere, Banyumala is without a doubt one of the most beautiful waterfalls and a must-visit when planning a trip to Bali!
+While they are located slightly off the beaten path, Banyumala Waterfalls are becoming more and more popular.
+With water cascading from just about everywhere, Banyumala is without a doubt one of the most beautiful waterfalls and a must-visit when planning a 2-week trip to Bali.

-In this guide, you’ll find everything you need to know before visiting Banyumala Twin Waterfalls, including how to get there, entrance fee, secret spots and more!
+In this guide, you’ll find everything you need to know before visiting Banyumala Twin Waterfalls in Bali, including how to get there, entrance fee, and how to find the hidden waterfalls!

 - 15 Best waterfalls in Bali